Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 • Buyer pool limited to cash and conventional loan buyers

 The downside: Smaller buyer pool.
-Longer time on market.
-Price reduction likely.
-Sophisticated buyers will negotiate the cost of remediation into their offer, so you may end up "paying" for it anyway through a lower price.
+Longer days on market.
+Price reduction almost certain.
+Smart buyers will negotiate the abatement cost right out of your sale price, so you end up paying for it anyway, just indirectly.

 Option 4: Sell As-Is to a Cash Buyer

-Best for: Landlords with multiple units facing compliance costs, homeowners who need to sell quickly, inherited property owners who did not choose to own a pre-1978 home.
+Best for: Landlords facing compliance costs across multiple units, homeowners on a tight timeline, inherited property owners who never asked to own a pre-1978 home in the first place.

-• No testing required (cash buyers handle their own due diligence)
+• No testing required (cash buyers do their own due diligence)

-• Federal disclosure still required (disclose what you know)
+• Federal disclosure still applies (disclose what you know)

 • Close in as little as 2-3 weeks

-• No FHA/VA obstacles because no lender is involved
+• No FHA/VA obstacles because there is no lender in the picture

 How We Handle Lead Paint Properties at We Buy 502

-I have bought and renovated multiple pre-1978 homes in Louisville.
-When you are working on houses built in the 1900s and 1920s, lead paint is not a surprise.
-It is expected.
+I have personally bought and renovated multiple pre-1978 homes in Louisville.
+When you work on houses built in the 1900s and 1920s, lead paint is not some surprise that shows up on an inspection report.
+You expect it walking through the front door.

-Our renovation of a 1920 home on MLK Boulevard was a full gut renovation.
-We dug out the foundation, replaced the framing, tore everything down to the studs and rebuilt.
-That project required certified lead-safe renovation practices throughout.
+Our renovation of a 1920 home on MLK Boulevard was a full gut job.
+We dug out the foundation, replaced the framing, tore the whole thing down to studs and rebuilt from there.
+That project required certified lead-safe renovation practices from day one through the final coat of paint.

-We also purchased a property on Camp Street built around 1900 with asbestos siding and significant structural issues.
-Both of these homes were in neighborhoods where lead paint is the norm, not the exception: Shelby Park, Portland, Shawnee, Beechmont.
+We also bought a property on Camp Street built around 1900 with asbestos siding and serious structural problems.
+Both of these were in neighborhoods where lead paint is the norm: Shelby Park, Portland, Shawnee, Beechmont.
+Not the exception.

-We already know what's in there.
-When we make an offer on a pre-1978 home, lead paint is already factored into our numbers.
-We are not going to come back after inspection and renegotiate because we "discovered" lead paint in a 1940s home.
-We expected it.
+We are not going to be surprised by what is in your walls.
+When we make an offer on a pre-1978 home, lead paint is already baked into our numbers.
+We will not come back after inspection wanting to renegotiate because we “found” lead paint in a house built in 1942.
+We already knew.

-We handle the remediation.
-Our renovation crews follow EPA RRP (Renovation, Repair, and Painting) rules.
+The remediation is on us.
+Our crews follow EPA RRP (Renovation, Repair, and Painting) rules.
 We use certified contractors.
-The lead paint becomes our problem at closing, not yours.
+At closing, the lead paint stops being your problem.

 Frequently Asked Questions About Selling a House with Lead Paint in Kentucky